Gyryk/ProductiveStudying/README.md

- there is an alarm sound that goes off every time one setting ends this was the highest compatibility option as anything that has a web browser can run this website the timer is based on unix epoch time with milliseconds
+ there is an alarm sound that goes off every time one setting ends this was the highest compatibility option as anything that has a web browser can run this website the timer is based on unix epoch time with milliseconds it is currently being hosted on github pages and should be easily accessible everywhere with a secure connection